ARCHER2-HPC/archer2-docs/docs/user-guide/gpu.md

 `rocm-smi --help`

-will run on the login nodes to get more infomation about probing the GPUs
+will run on the login nodes to get more infomation about probing the GPUs.

-More detail can be found at https://github.com/ROCm/rocm_smi_lib/tree/rocm-5.2.3/python_smi_tools
+More detail can be found at [here](https://github.com/ROCm/rocm_smi_lib/tree/rocm-5.2.3/python_smi_tools).

-### HIPIFY
+### Hipify

 Is a CUDA to HIP source translator tool that can allow CUDA source code to be translated into HIP source code easing the transition between the two hardware targets.

 The tool is avalible on ARCHER2 by loading the `rocm` module.

-The github repository for HIPify can be found here: https://github.com/ROCm/HIPIFY
+The github repository for HIPify can be found [here](https://github.com/ROCm/HIPIFY).

 The documentation for hipfiy is found [here](https://rocm.docs.amd.com/projects/HIPIFY/en/docs-5.2.3/index.html).